mr-sohel/Inventory-Management-System/README.md

 # Inventory-Management-System
-A web application to mange inventory.
+A web application to manage inventory.